MESH-Research/knowledge-commons-idms/docs/contributing.md

 - `production` -- The current production version of the stack.
 Ideally this branch should only be updated by fast-forward merges from `main`.

 Feature branches should be short-lived and merged frequently to `main`.

+## Secrets, Environment Variables, and Testing

+Ideally, no secrets and no real data should be necessary to run and test the stack locally.
+Environment variables should be included in the Landofile (not `.env` files) and any user accounts & data should be synthetic rather than imported from live services.
+When a bug is found on the live site, attempt to replicate it synthetically.